-The ability to receive host print output from legacy systems is an important aspect of host access from Open Systems Platforms.
+The ability to receive host print output from legacy systems is an important aspect of host access from Windows/Linux/UNIX systems.
 Host print can be delivered in small volumes direct to a terminal emulator, and of course the Gallagher & Robertson emulations accept host print.
-There is also a need to accept high volume print efficiently and reliably, and we offer a network printer emulation that does exactly that, and delivers the print to the local spooling system on the Open Systems platform on which it runs.
+There is also a need to accept high volume print efficiently and reliably, and we offer a network printer emulation that does exactly that, and delivers the print to the local spooling system on the platform it runs.

 Gspool, the Gallagher & Robertson network printer emulator and spooler, runs unattended in the background on UNIX, Linux and Windows servers, making it uniquely scalable across a wide range of hardware platforms.